 Bachelor's degree options for students interested in pharmaceutical sales careers include pharmaceutical sciences and health sciences programs with special concentrations in areas like pharmacy administration and biological science.
 Chemistry programs with tracks in pharmaceutical sales and marketing are also available, though less common.
 All of these program options require an aptitude for the lab sciences.

-Coursework will vary depending on the type of degree program in which a student enrolls.
-Curriculum for a pharmaceutical sales track, for example, might feature courses in areas of sales, marketing and promotions, while a pharmacy administration concentration might provide instruction in financial management and accounting.
+Coursework in these four-year programs will vary depending on the type of degree program in which a student enrolls.
+Curriculum for a pharmaceutical sales track, for example, might feature courses in areas of sales, marketing, and promotions.
+Whereas, a pharmacy administration concentration might provide instruction in financial management and accounting.
 Common core courses for all program types include:

 - General chemistry